Mutien-Marie Wiaux: Christian Brother

 The pastor of the town, the Abbé Sallié, however, spoke to the boy about the Brothers of the Christian Schools (commonly called the Christian Brothers), who were about to open a school in the nearby town of Gosselies.
 He went to meet them and was convinced that it was the way of life he wanted.
 He traveled to the city of Namur, where he entered the Brothers' novitiate on 7 April 1856, and received the habit that following July.
 At that time he was also given the religious name of Mutien-Marie ("Mutien" after the ancient Roman martyr Mucian).

 Mutien gained the reputation of strictly living according to the Rule of the Institute.
 Nonetheless, his fellow novices enjoyed his company due to his reliable sense of humor.

 On 8 September 1857 Mutien left the novitiate to teach at an elementary school the Brothers ran in Chimay, followed the next year by an assignment at another of the Brother's elementary schools, the Institut Saint-Georges in Brussels.
 In 1859 he was assigned to teach at the Institut Saint-Berthuin, a boarding school in the village of Mallone (now part of the city of Namur).
 He taught there for the next 58 years, until his death.

-At first combining teaching with the spiritual life was difficult for Mutien, and his students were known as disruptive and out of control.
+At first, combining teaching with the spiritual life was difficult for Mutien, and his students were known as disruptive and out of control.
 His performance as a teacher was judged to be so poor that his superiors considered expelling him from their Order, a teaching one, for the good name of the school.
 But in time, with the help of the Brother who headed the Fine Arts Department, Mutien grew into an effective teacher and Prefect of discipline, known for his patience and piety.
 He taught music and art, a saint of sensibility not intellect.
 He was known within the community for being available to help with any need which arose, whether it was comforting a homesick student or going to the train station to meet a traveler unfamiliar with the city.
-He also taught catechism to the children of the town at the local parish church.
+Mutien also taught catechism to the children of the town at the local parish church.
 He was known to spend whatever time he could in prayer before the tabernacle or at the grotto of Our Lady on the school grounds.